It refers to an increase in muscle activity that can cause excessive abnormal movements, excessive regular movements, or both.

 Wilson’s disease (WD) is a rare inherited disorder in which patients have a problem metabolizing copper.
-In patients with WD, copper accumulates in the liver and other parts of the body, especially the brain, eyes and kidneys.
+In patients with WD, copper accumulates in the liver and other body parts, especially the brain, eyes, and kidneys.

 After accumulation in the brain, patients may experience speech problems, incoordination, swallowing problems, and prominent hyperkinetic symptoms, including tremors, dystonia, and walking difficulties.

-Also common are psychiatric disorders such as irritability, impulsivity, aggression and mood alterations.
+Also standard are psychiatric disorders such as irritability, impulsivity, aggression, and mood alterations.

 Uneasy leg syndrome:

 Restless legs syndrome is a disorder in which patients feel unpleasant sensations in their legs.

 These sensations usually occur at night while the patient is sitting or lying down and relaxed.

 Patients feel that they have to move their legs to relieve the sensations, and walking usually causes the symptoms to disappear.

 In many patients, this can cause insomnia and excessive daytime sleepiness.
 This is a widespread problem and can occur at any age.

 Many movement disorders have been observed after an ischemic or hemorrhagic stroke.